 Can I drink alcohol after weight loss surgery?

 You should wait at least 6 months after surgery to begin consuming alcohol.
 Some studies suggest there is a lower tolerance to alcohol after gastric bypass surgery.
 Alcohol can also have a high calorie count.
-After surgery, you need to be careful of soft or liquid calories that can easily add up to slow weight loss or cause weight gain.
+After surgery, you need to be careful of soft or liquid calories that can easily slow your weight loss or cause weight gain.
 Another concern about alcohol after weight loss surgery is the possibility of changing an addiction to food into an addiction to alcohol.

 Do I have to give up caffeinated beverages forever?

 Caffeine can be an appetite stimulant and a diuretic.
 Until you can consume at least 64 ounces of fluid a day, it is best not to consume products with caffeine.

 Will I need vitamin supplements for the rest of my life?